-Figure E- 1: Cumulative EU Beverage Container GHG Emissions to 2050 container.
+Figure E- 1: Cumulative EU Beverage Container GHG Emissions to 2050 weight of material used in a hypothetical 500ml container.
 Different typical weight ranges for containers of each material are considered, particularly for PET, where packaging weight limitations are often more technical than commercial.
 Aluminium exhibits a narrower weight range per container due to the need for pressurisation in all cans, resulting in greater standardisation across brands.
 In contrast, glass containers have a wider weight range as they can vary significantly between brands and drink types with limited standardisation.